caltechlibrary/newt/newtgenerator.1.md

 # SYNOPSIS

-newtgenerator CONFIG_FILE GENERATOR [PARAMS]
+newtgenerator CONFIG_FILE GENERATOR [MODEL] [ACTION]

 # DESCRIPTION

-**newtgenerator** is a command line tool for generate SQL and configuration files used in bootstrapping a web service.
-Currently the following generatation is supported.
+**newtgenerator** is a command line tool for generate Postgres SQL, PostgREST configuration, Mustache templates and html.

-- Postgres SQL for use with PostgREST
-- PostgREST configuration file
-- Mustache templates for use with Newt Mustache

-**newtgenerator**'s configuration uses a declaritive model expressed in YAML.
-It can also allow environment variables read at start up to be part of the data for mapping JSON data source requests.
-This is particularly helpful for supplying access credentials.
-You do not express secrets in the **newtgenerator** YAML configuration file.
-This follows the best practice used when working with container services and Lambda like systems.
+It generates content per model definition in Newt's YAML file.
+For SQL and configuration generation the MODEL and ACTION are ignored.
+One file will be written to standard out containing the generated code.
+Mustache template generation you need to include MODEL and ACTION becasue the specific template code generator needs to apply to one model and one of the CRUD-L actions.

 # OPTIONS